isaqb-org/glossary/manuscript/3-terms-M-Z.md

    as they become cluttered even for small scenarios.
    * For Deployment views, use deployment diagrams with node symbols.

+{#term-uses-relationship}
 ### Uses relationship

 Dependency that exists between two building blocks.
 If A uses B than execution of A depends on the presence of a correct implementation of B.

+{#term-view}
 ### View

 see: architectural view.

-{#term-valueobject}
+{#term-value-object}
 ### Value Object

 Value Object is a building block of [Domain-Driven Design](#term-DDD).
 ValueObjects do not have a conceptual identity of their own and should be treated as immutable.
 They are used to describe the state of [entities](#term-entity) and may be composed of other value objects but never of [entities](#term-entity).

+{#term-waterfall-development}
 ### Waterfall development

-Development appropach "where you gather all the requirements up front, do all necessary design, down to a detailed level, then hand the specs to the coders, who write the code; then you do testing (possibly with a side trip to IntegrationHell) and deliver the whole thing in one big end-all release.
+Development approach "where you gather all the requirements up front, do all necessary design, down to a detailed level, then hand the specs to the coders, who write the code; then you do testing (possibly with a side trip to IntegrationHell) and deliver the whole thing in one big end-all release.
 Everything is big including the risk of failure." (quoted from [http://c2.com/cgi/wiki?IterativeDevelopment])

   Contrast to _iterative development_

+{#term-whitebox}
 ### Whitebox

 Shows the internal structure of a system or building block, made up from blackboxes and the internal/external relationships / interfaces.

+{#term-workflow-management-system}
 ### Workflow Management System (WFMS)

 Provides an infrastructure for the set-up, performance and monitoring of a defined sequence of tasks, arranged as a workflow. (quoted from Wikipedia)

+{#term-wrapper}
 ### Wrapper

 (syn: Decorator, Adapter) Patterns to abstract away the concrete interface